 That means bringing together employers, workforce development experts, labor, youth development agencies and other nonprofits—along with community colleges, K-12 educators, higher education leaders and more—to help every young person create a successful pathway from school to career.

 What does that look like?
-We support programs and services that help children learn, achieve and succeed while engaging families and caregivers.
+We support programs and services that help children learn, achieve and succeed while engaging families and communities.

 Our priorities include: